The State of AI Agent Incidents (2026): Failures, Costs, and Mitigation Lessons

 The incidents in this report share three properties:

-The regulatory frameworks converge on the same conclusion.
-The EU AI Act's Article 14 (for high-risk systems) requires human oversight with a stop mechanism.
-NIST's AI RMF requires controls proportionate to risk.
+The regulatory and risk frameworks emphasize related controls.
+The EU AI Act's Article 14 applies human-oversight requirements to high-risk systems.
+NIST's AI RMF calls for controls proportionate to risk.
 OWASP's Top 10 for Agentic Applications identifies tool misuse, excessive authority, and cascading failures as critical risks.
-The incidents in this report are what these frameworks exist to prevent.
+These frameworks can guide mitigations, but they do not prove that a particular control would have prevented a historical event.

 Methodology

 Sourcing.
 Incidents were collected from public disclosures (TechCrunch, The Register, Snyk), research papers (UC Berkeley MAST, Google DeepMind, MCP-ITP), security advisories (OWASP, CVE database), industry surveys (EY, RAND, Gartner, NBER), and community reports (Hacker News, Reddit, Medium).
-Pattern-based scenarios (marked ⚙️) are constructed from real failure modes observed across production deployments and documented in the Cycles incident library.
+Constructed scenarios are based on failure modes documented in the Cycles incident library.

 Limitations.
-This report has survivorship bias — only incidents that were publicly disclosed or studied are included.
-The actual incidence rate is higher.
-Cost estimates for pattern-based scenarios use documented pricing models but may not match specific deployment configurations.
-The "prevention" column represents which control category addresses the root cause — not a guarantee that any specific implementation would have caught the exact scenario.
+This report has survivorship bias — only incidents that were publicly disclosed or studied are included, so the actual incidence rate is unknown.
+Cost estimates for constructed scenarios use documented pricing models but may not match specific deployments.
+Mitigation entries identify controls that could reduce likelihood or blast radius; they are not guarantees that a particular implementation would have caught the exact scenario.

 Updates.
 This report will be updated quarterly as new incidents are documented.
 If you have an incident to report, contact the Cycles team or open an issue on the docs repository.